vladdoster/classes-auto-register/README.md

 ---

-# Automate Registration of classes
+# Automate registration of classes

 ## Run: